 Winners have been announced for the College of Engineering pitch competition that took place inside the Student Innovation Center on Feb.
 21. In the Existing Business Idea category, Cole Jensen (senior, mechanical engineering) took first place while a team including Nathan Kopp (freshman, mechanical engineering) was runner-up.
 In the New Idea category, Charles Cremault (sophomore, … Continue reading Winners announced for 2020 engineering pitch competition

 Not every summer learning opportunity involves skydiving, scuba dive certification and wilderness expeditions.
 But those and many more are waiting with the 2020 Department of Aerospace Engineering Spaceflight Operations Workshop.
-Applications for the August 4-16 workshop are being accepted through 11:59 p.m.
-March 6, 2020.
+Applications for the August 4-16 workshop will be accepted through 11:59 p.m.
+March 27, 2020.
 Undergraduate students from Iowa State and other institutions are all … Continue reading Apply now for 2020 Spaceflight Operations Workshop

 Iowa State University is part of an inter-university research project examining the intricacies of sprays.
 Ted Heindel, Bergles Professor of Thermal Science and university professor in mechanical engineering, is the lead researcher at the Iowa State site.
 Within Heindel’s Experimental Multiphase Flow Lab, the researchers are using X-rays and high-speed imaging to experimentally study the … Continue reading Using X-rays and high-speed imaging to examine sprays